Prestress Stability of Triangulated Convex Polytopes and Universal Second Order Rigidity: Super stability

-\begin{lemma} If $(G,\p)$, a framework with a $d$ dimensional affine span, is universally prestress stable, then cannot have its edge directions on a conic at infinity of $\langle \p \rangle$. \end{lemma} \begin{proof} Since $(G,\p)$ is universally prestress stable, it is universally (globally) rigid.
-So it cannot have any non-congruent frameworks with the same edge lengths, let alone one that arises through an affine transform.
-So from Proposition~\ref{prop:conic} it cannot have its edge directions on a conic at infinity. \end{proof}
+\begin{lemma} If $(G,\p)$, a framework with a $d$-dimensional affine span in $\R^{d+1}$, is prestress stable, then it cannot have its edge directions on a conic at infinity of $\langle \p \rangle$. \end{lemma} \begin{proof} Since $(G,\p)$ is prestress stable, it is rigid.
+A rigid framework cannot have its edge directions on a conic at infinity~\cite{Shaping-space}. \end{proof}

-This gives us the other direction of Theorem~\ref{thm:ss}: If $(G,\p)$ is universally prestress stable, we simply combine Lemmas~\ref{lem:pssw} and~\ref{lem:pssc} to conclude that $(G,\p)$ is super stable.
+This gives us the other direction of Theorem~\ref{thm:ss}: If $(G,\p)$ is prestress stable in $\RR^{d'}$, it is certainly prestress stable when thought of as a framework in $\RR^{d+1}$.
+We now simply combine Lemmas~\ref{lem:pssw} and~\ref{lem:pssc} to conclude that $(G,\p)$ is super stable.

-\begin{remark} In the proof of Lemma~\ref{lem:pssw}, we only needed to use $d+1$ dimensions.
-Thus in this direction, what we have really shown in the following stronger statement: if $(G,\p)$ has a $d$-dimensional span in $\R^{d+1}$, and it is prestress stable in $\R^{d+1}$, then it must be super stable. \end{remark}